Before we get into explaining fetal dopplers' safety, let's clear the air.

 The Neeva Doppler uses ultrasound technology that is non-invasive and very low-risk.
-The Neeva brand is approved by the FDA, and uses a weaker sound wave than the one your doctor uses during visits.
+The Neeva brand is approved by the Food and Drug Administration (FDA), and uses a weaker sound wave than the one your doctor uses during visits.

 Ultrasounds are the most widely used medical imaging method during pregnancy.
-There’s been no evidence of harm from using fetal Doppler devices.
+There’s been no evidence of harm from using fetal Doppler devices at home.

 Importance of Proper Use